A lunar eclipse is happening the morning of Wednesday January 31st!

 WHERE AND WHEN

-You should find the moon rising in the east.
 It’s best to find the moon before the eclipse.
 If you get out when the moon is covered, it will be hard to see.
 In that event, try some test exposures and the moon will show up on the camera, then refocus there.
 Another option is to use the SkyView app to find it’s position.

 WHAT LENS TO USE:

 You want to use your biggest zoom lens, but even with your 300mm it won’t get the moon very large in the frame.
 So you will have to crop in.
 Make sure you have the camera set to it’s maximum megapixel/image quality.
+A 150-600mm/200-500mm lens is much better for this.

 If you have VR (Vibration reduction) or IS (Image stabilizer) switch on your lens…TURN IT OFF!
 It can actually CREATE motion blur sometimes when you are on the tripod….